KennethJAllen/turn-sequence/README.md

 ## Which Lane to Use When Turning?

-Suppose you are driving and need to take a left.
+Suppose you are driving and are taking a left.
 You have a choice between two lanes, the left lane or the right lane.
 If you don't know which direction you are going to turn next, which lane should you choose?
-If you are going to take a left turn next, you would rather be in the left lane, and if you are going to take a right turn next, you would rather be in the right lane so you don't need to change lanes.
+If you are going to take a left next, you would rather be in the left lane, and if you are going to take a right next, you would rather be in the right lane so you don't need to change lanes.

 The hypothesis is choosing the right-most lane when taking a left turn, or the left-most lane when taking a right turn is optimal on average.
 This is because when traveling, each turn is an overcorrection towards your destination.
 For a simple model, if we are traveling on a grid, then any optimal path will alternate between left and right turns.
 In practice, we still make multiple of the same direction turns in a row.
 But how often?
 This project aims to answer that question.